- Outside Kathmandu

 Another of nature's wonders in Pokhara is the Mahendra Cave (Gupha).
 This large limestone cave is locally known as the House of Bats, an apt name for it.
 A two-hour walk to the north of Pokhara, it is best to bring your own torch to see the stalactites and stalagmites, as well as the local winged residents.

-Muktinath at the height of 3,800 meters is one of the most important pilgrimage center for both Hindus and Buddhists.
-The most prominent shrine is the Vishnu temple where 108 spouts pour forth water considered to be holy from uniquely fashioned shape of cow heads.
+Muktinath at the height of 3,800 meters is one of the most important pilgrimage centers for both Hindus and Buddhists.
+The most prominent shrine is the Vishnu temple where 108 spouts pour forth water considered to be holy from the uniquely fashioned shape of cow heads.
 This water is channeled from a stream running above the temple built in Tibetan style and contains huge brass idols of Vishnu, Shiva, Brahma, and Kali.
 Nearby is another temple where water gushes out of a rock and this water is considered even more holy.
 There is also a Buddhist Gompa (monastery), and a pagoda-type temple dedicated to Jwala Mayi (goddess of fire).
 This temple shielded by curtains has the existence of outlets for natural gas that oozes from the rock and feeds the temple flame.

 Gorkha is a scenic hill- town with great historical significance.
-In the middle of eighteenth century there were hundreds of small kingdoms and principalities in what is today's Nepal.
+In the middle of the eighteenth century, there were hundreds of small kingdoms and principalities in what is today's Nepal.
 The great Prithvi Narayan Shah took the mammoth task of unifying Nepal in the eighteenth century.
 The Gorkha soldiers under his dynamic leadership eventually succeeded in conquering the Kathmandu valley.
 The capital of greater Nepal was shifted to Kathmandu since then.
 But this beautiful township has always remained as the center of attraction for many Nepalese as well as foreign visitors.

 The historical palace: Gorkha Durbar is situated on the top of the fortified hill above the township, about one hour's walk uphill from the bus station.
-On the west side of palace is the temple of Goddess Gorakhkali.
+On the west side of the palace is the temple of Goddess Gorakhkali.
 There is also a famous cave sheltering the statue of Gorakhnath Baba (sage).
 It is believed that the name of Gorkha was derived from the name of this sage, whose blessings inspired King Prithvi Narayan Shah for the unification of Nepal.
 From the top of the hill above Gorkha palace and from a saddle east of the bazaar, the view of Manaslu and Himalchuli is spectacular.

 Lumbini is a Buddhist pilgrimage site in southwest Nepal.
 It was there, that the Lord Buddha was born.
 This is a cultural UNESCO world heritage site of Nepal.
-This pilgrimage site in southwest Nepal attracts devotees from round the globe, especially Buddhist arrive here to pay homage at the Sacred Garden and Mayadevi temple.
-Ashoka pillar, Mayadevi temple and various architecturally beautiful temples, stupas and monasteries built by various international communities are the physical attractions of this peace destination.
+This pilgrimage site in southwest Nepal attracts devotees from around the globe, especially Buddhist arrive here to pay homage at the Sacred Garden and Mayadevi temple.
+Ashoka pillar, Mayadevi temple and various architecturally beautiful temples, stupas, and monasteries built by various international communities are the physical attractions of this peace destination.
 Lumbini is one among four notable pilgrimage sites of Buddhism.